 Conflicts of interest and confidentiality obligations

-Guidance for TGA advisory committee members
+Guidance on declaring and managing conflicts of interest and confidentiality obligations for TGA advisory committee members

 This guidance is to assist members, chairs and secretaries of the Therapeutic Goods Administration (TGA) statutory advisory committees (and their subcommittees and working groups), established under Part 6 of the Therapeutic Goods Regulations 1990 (Regulations), about their: